This post contains affiliate links. Please see our disclosure policy.

 Instructions:

-In a large mixing bowl combine yogurt, mustard, lemon juice, sea salt and pepper.
-Whisk well to combine.
+In a large mixing bowl combine tuna, Greek yogurt, Dijon mustard, lemon/lime juice, sea salt and pepper, chopped celery, onion, parsley, and tarragon in a bowl.

 Cut the stems off the bell peppers.
 Using a paring knife, remove the remaining pith and seeds.